SAP/fosstars-rating-core/docs/alternatives.md

 ## OSSPal

-The [OSSPal project](http://osspal.org/content/welcome-osspal) allows users to provide their ratings for open-source projects in the following categories:
+The [OSSPal project](http://osspal.org/content/welcome-osspal) allows users to provide their ratings for open source projects in the following categories:

 1. Installability
 1. Usability